Cheaple/MIT-6.824/DDIA_Notes.md

 ##### The limits of total ordering

 With systems that are small enough, constructing a totally ordered event log is entirely feasible.
 However, as systems are scaled toward bigger and more complex workloads, limitations begin to emerge.
 In formal terms, deciding on a total order of events is known as ***total order broadcast***, which is equivalent to consensusIt is still an open research problem to design **consensus algorithms** that can scale beyond the throughput of a single node and that work well in a geographically distributed setting.

+##### Stream processors and services

+The currently trendy style of application development involves breaking down functionality into a set of *services* that communicate via synchronous network requests such as REST APIs.
+The advantage of such a service-oriented architecture over a single monolithic application is primarily organizational scalability through loose coupling: different teams can work on different services, which reduces coordination effort between teams.

+Neverthess, the fastest and most reliable network request is actually no network request at all.
+Subscribing to a stream of changes, rather than querying the current state when needed, brings us closer to a spreadsheet-like model of computation: when some piece of data changes, any derived data that depends on it can swiftly be updated.